instancio/instancio/website/docs/user-guide.md

 - `gen.longs().min(Long.MIN_VALUE)`
 - `gen.enumOf(MyEnum.class).excluding(MyEnum.FOO, MyEnum.BAR)`

-In addition, most generators can also return generated values as Strings, for example:
+In addition, most generators can also map values to a different type.
+For example, the following returns generated values as Strings:

 ``` java linenums="1"
 class Foo {